Schwann cell: P0

 Myelin protein zero (P0) is a cell-adhesion molecule belonging to the immunoglobulin superfamily and is the major component of peripheral myelin, constituting over 50% of the total protein in the sheath.
 P0 has been shown to be essential for the formation of compact myelin, as P0 null mutant (P0-) mice showed severely aberrant peripheral myelination.
 Although myelination of large caliber axons was initiated in P0- mice, the resulting myelin layers were very thin and poorly compacted.
-Unexpectedly, P0- mice also showed degeneration of both axons and their surround myelin sheaths, suggesting that P0 plays a role in maintaining the structural integrity of both myelin formation and the axon with which it’s associated.
+Unexpectedly, P0- mice also showed degeneration of both axons and their surround myelin sheaths, suggesting that P0 plays a role in maintaining the structural integrity of both myelin formation and the axon with which it is associated.
 P0- mice developed behavioral deficits around 2 weeks of age when mice began to show signs of slight trembling.
 Gross incoordination also arose as the animals developed, while trembling became more severe and some older mice developed convulsing behaviors.
 Despite the array of impaired motor behavior, no paralysis was observed in these animals.
 P0 is also an important gene expressed early within the Schwann cell lineage, expressed in Schwann cell precursors after differentiating from migrating neural crest cells within the developing embryo.